mohnabilfadl/Deep_learning_notebooks_using_tensorflow/README.md

 ## USE COLAB TO VIEW THESE FILES :)

-These notebooks are some practical deep learning Using tensor flow like :
+These notebooks are some practical deep learning Using tensorflow like :

 - Build and train neural networks using TensorFlow